JM1/ovs-nuevomatchup-reproducer/README.md

 # Reproducer for NuevoMatchUP

-This repository helps reproducing the test bed and benchmark results from [Scaling Open vSwitch with a Computational Cache][Rashelbach et al. (2022)] by Alon Rashelbach, Ori Rottenstreich and Mark Silberstein (2022).
-Basically, it wraps their code for Open vSwitch from [ovs-nuevomatchup] and their packet generator from [simple-packet-gen] in a [Podman][podman] container.
+This repository helps reproducing the test bed and benchmark results from the NuevoMatchUP papers by Alon Rashelbach, Ori Rottenstreich and Mark Silberstein, i.e. their conference paper [Scaling Open vSwitch with a Computational Cache][ Rashelbach et al. (2022)] and journal paper [Scaling by Learning: Accelerating Open vSwitch Data Path With Neural Networks (2023)][rashelbach-2023-nuevomatchup-ieee].
+Basically, it wraps their [code for Open vSwitch][ovs-nuevomatchup] and [packet generator][simple-packet-gen] in a [Podman][podman] container.
 The container is based on Ubuntu 18.04 LTS (Bionic Beaver) and provides an environment which resembles the original software setup closely.